antonKuk/security_glossary_assignment/Security-mechanisms.md

 * policies for email and browser usage, also for remote access
 * antivirus and monitoring software
 * strong unique passwords, keeping them in safe place and changing them periodically
-* using HTTPS protocols over HTTP
+* HTTPS protocols over HTTP
-* using encryption and signatures where necessary
+* encryption and signatures where necessary
-* using VPN and proxy servers
+* VPN and proxy servers
-* having critical software up to date
+* critical software updates